hannahmetzler/hannahmetzler.github.io/research.md

 ### Open Science

-As a project manager for the EU-funded project [ON-MERRIT](https://on-merrit.eu/), I coordinated the activities of several research institutions, and investigated how the open science movement could be shaped so that the scientific system actually become more equitable and participatory.
+I helped launch the Horizon 2020 project [ON-MERRIT](https://on-merrit.eu/) on Matthew effects in academia, industry and policy, coordinating the activities of several research institutions as the project manager.
+Together with the ON-MERRIT team, I investigated how the open science movement could be shaped so that the scientific system actually become more equitable and participatory.